AdvaitPalve11/Issue-Tracking-System/README.md

 # Issue Tracker

-This repository is organized for two parallel workstreams:

 - `Backend/` contains the Spring Boot API and persistence layer.
 - `frontend/` is reserved for the client app your partner will build.